A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 If your employer offers an HDHP, you can enroll in that option during your employer's open enrollment period, or during a special enrollment period triggered by a qualifying life event.

-What is the HSA contribution limit for 2024?
+What is the HSA contribution limit for 20256

-If you’re 55 or older, you can contribute an extra $1,000 a year (this is officially called an “additional contribution” and often referred to as a catch-up contribution).
-This amount isn’t indexed; it stays steady at $1,000 per year.
-And it’s important to understand that if two spouses are each 55+, they each need their own HSA in order to be able to make a catch-up contribution for each spouse.2
+If you’re 55 or older, you can contribute an extra $1,000 a year (this is officially called an "additional contribution" and often referred to as a catch-up contribution).
+This amount isn't indexed; it stays steady at $1,000 per year.
+And it's important to understand that if two spouses are each 55+, they each need their own HSA to be able to make a catch-up contribution for each spouse.4

-Most states — all but California and New Jersey — also offer tax breaks on funds deposited in these accounts (some states have no income tax, so HSA contributions would only affect federal taxes in those states, and some states do tax HSA earnings, but not contributions).
+Most states — all but California and New Jersey5 — also offer tax breaks on funds deposited in these accounts (some states have no income tax, so HSA contributions would only affect federal taxes in those states, and some states do tax HSA earnings, but not contributions).

-HSAs are individually owned, rather than jointly owned (they’re like IRAs in that regard).
-So although a couple might have family HDHP coverage and make the full family HSA contribution to one HSA each year, the HSA is actually in the name of just one spouse.
-So the catch-up contribution for that spouse can be made to the existing HSA (bringing the 2024 maximum contribution amount to a total of $9,300 for the couple, for example).
+HSAs are individually owned, rather than jointly owned (they're like IRAs in that regard).
+So although a couple might have family HDHP coverage and make the full family HSA contribution to one HSA each year, the HSA is actually in the name of just one spouse.7 So the catch-up contribution for that spouse can be made to the existing HSA (bringing the 2025 maximum contribution amount to a total of $9,550 for the couple, for example).
 But the other spouse will need to open their own HSA to deposit the other $1,000 catch-up contribution.
 This is explained in IRS Publication 969.

 When can I withdraw money from my HSA?